Emirates Game Changer Routes – New Routes Revealed!

 In late 2018, Emirates introduced its latest Boeing 777-300ER, featuring fully enclosed private suites inspired by Mercedes Benz.

 Exploring the suite’s features can easily occupy hours.
 With options for mood lighting, floor lighting, suite lighting control, and the ability to choose the temperature of your suite, the experience is customizable.
 The seat offers various functions, and at the front of your suite, there’s a mini bar stocked with snacks and refreshments.
-Personal amenities, including a closet with hangers, a luggage cabinet, and pyjama’s and amenity kits that come standard.
+Personal amenities, including a closet with hangers, and pyjama’s and amenity kits that come standard.
+There is also a luggage cabinet where you can store your onboard baggage.
+Just ensure you are aware of the Emirates carry-on baggage allowance.

 For the rest of the cabin, these newly refurbished aircrafts feature newly-designed seats and upgraded in-flight entertainment.
+In fact some of the 777’s game changers have now had a nose to tail cabin upgrade which includes the removal of the dreaded 2-3-2 business class and the addition of premium economy.
 The color palettes are soft, and the seats are ergonomically designed.

 However, there’s a catch – these exclusive flights operate on specific routes, and securing a spot on this aircraft can be a stroke of luck.
 With only 9 of these special aircrafts in operation, they’re a rare treat in the skies.